2019 Feature Film Programme

 Director Jesse V. Johnson has been on a roll in the past few years, turning out numerous hits that have featured in our previous festivals, including ‘Accident Man’, ‘The Debt Collector’, and ‘Triple Threat’, and we are proud to present his latest film ‘The Mercenary’, formerly titled ‘Legion Maxx’.
 Teaming with long-time collaborator Dominiquie Vandenberg, the film delivers hard hitting action combined with the story of warrior embarking on one last mission before he retires.

-A highly trained legionnaire turned mercenary is forced to take on his former comrades to protect a local village who nurse him back to health after a mission goes wrong in South America.
+A highly trained legionnaire-turned-mercenary is forced to take on his former comrades to protect the people of a local South American village that nursed him back to health after a mission went wrong.
 His peaceful days are short-lived when mercenaries he used to work with cross his path again and he is forced to revisit and face his own demons.

 Sammo Hung, Corey Yuen | 1988 | Cantonese | Cert 18 | 93 mins